Ighor-Amaral/SingleRegistrationSystem/README.md

 What was used?

-Programs
-• VSCode
-• MySQL Workbench
+Programs: VSCode and MySQL Workbench

-Frontend
-• HTML
-• CSS
-• Bootstrap
-• JavaScript (ES6)
+Frontend: HTML, CSS, Bootstrap and JavaScript (ES6)

-Backend
-• JavaScript
-• Node.js
+Backend: JavaScript and Node.js

-Frameworks, Libraries and Modules
+Frameworks, Libraries and Modules: express, bcrypt, mysql2, dotenv, cors and npm
-• express
-• bcrypt
-• mysql2
-• dotenv
-• cors
-• npm

 What are the main initial points for improvement?
 Authentication and Security
 • Password requirement with 'strong' pattern.
 • 2-factor authentication for login.